 The DOJ’s latest interpretation of the Wire Act reverses its 2011 opinion that the act only applies to sports betting.
-That 2011 opinion led states like New Jersey and Pennsylvania to believe it was OK to legalize online gambling.
+That 2011 opinion led states like New Jersey and Pennsylvania to believe it was OK to legalize online casino gambling in the US.
 Plus, several more states also used it to justify the launch of online lottery sales.

 It’s unclear if DOJ prosecutors are going to bring any actions against the online gambling industry based on it.
 However, the opinion does suggest online gambling in most forms may be a federal crime.
 Even in the states that have made it legal.

 The Wall Street Journal published an article in January suggesting the opinion looked a lot like the one contained in a memo sent to the DOJ in April 2017 by a lobbyist backed by Las Vegas Sands Corporation CEO Sheldon Adelson.
 Adelson is US online gambling’s biggest opponent.
 He has been lobbying to have the 2011 DOJ opinion reversed since it was released.